affilirator/thekitchen-pot/src/content/blog/what-is-the-difference-between-a-food-processor-and-a-blender.md

 **2\.
 Functionality**

-Both appliances are essential in mixing dry and wet ingredients, but the shape of each appliance's base shows the purpose for which each is designed as well as the task that each will execute flawlessly.
+Both appliances are essential in mixing dry and wet ingredients, but the shape of each appliance’s base shows the purpose for which each is designed as well as the task that each will execute flawlessly.

 Therefore, a blender is constructed for use basically with liquid as it blends.
 Hence, it handles soups and smoothies well.